welldonbesouw/assessment/README.md

 ### Getting all posts with modified response ("/modified")
 <img width="500" alt="Screenshot 2024-12-04 at 20 14 14" src="https://github.com/user-attachments/assets/abef8898-b36b-42f8-9e41-c4dddf564176">

-This feature returns all posts with added field of titleLength which counts each post title's length.
+This feature returns all posts with added field of titleLength which counts each post's title's length.

 ### Getting the post with the longest title using standard comparator ("/comparator/standard")